JoyelJohny/JoyelJohny/README.md

 ## 🚀 Projects

-### [GamerNET]
+### GamerNET

 <img src="./Project Screenshots/Screenshot 2023-11-15 220556.png">

-Description of the project.
-Any key features or challenges faced.
+This Webapp lets you to play games and score in leaderboard.
+This was my mini-project for College.

 ## 🌱 Currently Learning

-- Blockchain Concepts
+- Blockchain Concepts like Smart Contracts, dapps etc
+- Ethereum
 - Solidity

 ## 📈 GitHub Stats